Using a Template File when Writing Excel Data

 3. Create Cumulative Formula

-Within FME we can create Excel formulas so that if you update the Excel spreadsheet directly, the formula will reflect the updates.
-We're going to create a formula to calculate the cumulative precipitation for each year.
+Within FME, we can create Excel formulas so that if you update the Excel spreadsheet directly, the formula will reflect the updates.
+We will create a formula to calculate the cumulative precipitation for each year.
 For the first row of data, the Excel formula will look like:

 =SUM(C2:N2)